United Airlines Credit Cards

 - Access to the Visa Signature Luxury Hotel Collection.
 As with all Visa Signature cards, you'll get access to Visa's luxury hotel program.
 Whenever you book one of the 900+ participating hotels, you'll receive a set of valuable benefits, including free breakfast, late check-out, and a $25 food and beverage credit.
 The Visa program has slightly weaker benefits than the other luxury hotel programs, but includes a larger number of more affordable hotel options and a best price guarantee.
 Take Advantage of Luxury Hotel Programs for Valuable Extra Perks.

 - Access to Visa Signature Offers.
 Your card entitles you to a set of special offers available from Visa.

-- If you make more than 7 United flight purchases of $100 in a cardholder year, you'll receive a $100 bill credit.
+- If you make more than 7 United flight purchases of at least $100 each during a cardholder year, you'll receive a $100 bill credit (Business Card only).

 In addition, it has different bonus categories, and if you have both cards, you'll receive 5,000 bonus points on your business card's anniversary.

 The $250 annual fee United Quest Card comes with several additional benefits that make it a better option for most people who want to add a United card to their core credit card collection.

 - $125 annual credit, good for United purchases each anniversary year.
 This can be used on any ticket and should be easy to use for anyone who regularly flies United.

 - Two 5,000-mile award flight credits every year.
 You'll get 5,000 miles back for your first 2 award tickets each year.
 Since you can book each way as a separate ticket, you only need one round-trip award ticket per year to maximize this benefit.
 You don't get these the first year you have the card.

 - 2 free bags instead of 1.
 Like the regular card works for up to one companion, but each person can bring two bags.

 - No United Club passes.
 The regular version of the card comes with 2 one-time passes every year, the more expensive version doesn't.